 In The End

 After having watched the series and then this I honestly had mixed feeling, some of the movie is great while other parts feel kind of messy and rushed.
-I feel as if the movie would have been better had it just been integrated within the series and not done separately.
-Even with that the movie is still enjoyable and a fun thing to watch, though still slightly disappointing as it shared the same type of problems that the original had.
+I feel as if the movie would have been better had it just been integrated within the series and not been done separately.
+Even with that the movie is still enjoyable and a fun thing to watch, though still slightly disappointing as it shared the same type of problems that the original had with some worst designs.